 Can You Deduct Transfer Taxes?

-Transfer taxes, when levied against a seller, can't be deducted on taxes.
-They're considered to be part of the cost basis of the property, not apart from it.
+Transfer taxes, when levied against a seller, can't typically be deducted on taxes.
+They're considered to be part of the cost basis of the property, not separate from it.

 However, in states where transfer tax is paid, there are ways to deduct the cost of the tax at the end of the year.
 When selling a home that's worth more than $250,000, the gains that are made by the seller over that number need to be claimed as capital gains.
 However, the transfer tax is allowed to be deducted from that number before tax is calculated.